-Growing evidence suggests climate change directly and indirectly affects mental health: WHO
+Growing evidence climate change affects mental health directly, indirectly: WHO

-SINGAPORE - There is growing evidence that climate change is increasingly having stronger and longer-lasting impacts on people, which can directly and indirectly affect their mental health and psychosocial well-being, a new World Health Organisation (WHO) report says.
+SINGAPORE - There is growing evidence that climate change is increasingly having stronger and longer-lasting impacts on people, and this can directly and indirectly affect their mental health and psychosocial well-being, a new World Health Organisation (WHO) report says.

 Furthermore, certain groups have been found to be disproportionately at risk from climate change-related hazards, especially people with pre-existing mental health conditions and disabilities, the report added.

-Climate change considerations should therefore be part of policies and programmes for mental health, and countries must tackle the large gaps that exist in funding for mental health and psycho-social support (MHPSS).
+Climate change considerations should, therefore, be part of policies and programmes for mental health, and countries must tackle the large gaps that exist in funding for mental health and psychosocial support (MHPSS).

-This can take the form of integrating mental health parameters into national research agendas on climate change and also by increasing funding for mental health support, as mental health presently receives less than 1 per cent of international aid for health.
+This can take the form of integrating mental health parameters into national research agendas on climate change and also by increasing funding for mental health support, as mental health currently receives less than 1 per cent of international aid for health.

 The report said: "Given the human impacts of climate change, mental health and psychosocial well-being need to be one of the main focuses of climate action.

-"This is the only way to achieve justice for all those who are affected."
+This is the only way to achieve justice for all those who are affected."

 The 12-page policy brief was released by WHO on Friday (June 3) during the Stockholm+50 conference and to mark World Environment Day, which falls on Sunday.